Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The VM has two parts: the upper part called the Vastus Medialis Longus (VML) and the lower part called the Vastus Medialis Obliquus (VMO), each playing a role in knee movement.

-Nerve signals to the VM originate from both lower femoral nerve roots and higher lumbar spinal segments, ensuring smooth coordination between the muscle and the central nervous system.
+Nerve signals to the VM originate from lower femoral nerve roots and higher lumbar spinal segments, ensuring smooth coordination between the muscle and the central nervous system.

 Knee Anatomy – Ligaments